dgiacomo/tldr/pages/common/bazel.md

 `run/dev/scripts/copy-generated-protos.sh clean`

-- Get a sorted list of all the dependencies used by "video"
+- Get a sorted list of all the dependencies used by "path" : path is expanded to "//path/..." : (video, data, run)

-`./run/dev/scripts/query_dependencies.sh {{path}}`  # path is expanded to "//path/..."
+`./run/dev/scripts/query_dependencies.sh {{path}}`

+- Run a single test

+TODO:

+- Build, but exclude a path

+TODO: